These experts helped us to

 The Flex has a chip card slot and a magnetic strip reader on the bottom of the device (pictured) while the NFC/contactless reader is at the top.

 If you key in the card details, you’ll simply enter the card information using the on-screen keypad that will appear for manual entry.
-If you choose pay by cash, it will give you several options of set dollar amounts or you can enter a specific amount the customer gives you.
+If you choose pay by cash, it will give you several options to set dollar amounts or you can enter a specific amount the customer gives you.

 Cash payments can be a little cumbersome for portable use unless you have a lockable, portable cash box.
 If you accept a lot of cash, you may want to consider using the Flex as a stationary, countertop device.